ayomidealaka/dbe-task/Readme.md

 ### setup.sh

-This file contains all that is needed to automate the creation of the postgres db using the docker-compose file, waits till its creation is complete and then runs the benchmarking queries.
+This file contains all that is needed to automate the creation of the postgres db using the docker-compose file, waits till its creation is complete and then you can run the benchmarking script.

 ### benchamrk.sh